 NAU GEAR UP: Gaining Early Awareness and Readiness for Undergraduate Programs

 Arizona GEAR UP at NAU is successful because it is unique.
 It differs from other college access programs by:

 - Raising the academic aspiration of an entire group (cohort) of students.
 Rather than working just with individuals at the disparate locations, we work with an entire grade level at a school.
 The group learns to dream together, cultivating the motivation, knowledge and skills needed to succeed along the pathway to college.

-- Serving cohorts of students all the way through high school.
+- Keeping these groups of children together all the way through high school.

-- Enlisting the involvement of parents, teachers, guidance counselors and school administrators- as well as community groups.
+- Enlisting the support of parents, teachers, guidance counselors, school administrators and community groups.

 Scroll down to learn more about NAU GEAR UP.